TD0013/ManipulatorRobotics/README.md

 * [Paper](#paper)

 ## ABB1410
-* This folder contains the video simulation ABB1410 on ABB RobotStudio, in which I have used the manipulator to trace out the 2 initial letters of my name.
+* This folder contains the video simulation ABB1410 on ABB RobotStudio, in which I have used the manipulator to trace out the two initial letters of my name.

   ![ABB1410](https://user-images.githubusercontent.com/86218311/131247213-b79a527e-ae4a-4c77-be93-fbc895bf884e.gif)